 Students who have declared majors meet with a faculty member from the department of the major at the time of initial enrollment (Summer or Winter Welcome).
 Declared students are then assigned a permanent advisor by the department who is a faculty member in the department of their majors during the first semester of enrollment.
 The faculty advisor can advise students regarding General Education requirements, major requirements, job possibilities, internships, research with faculty, applied university community experiences, and can guide the student in using campus resources as needed.
-Students must meet with their advisor once each semester to review the educational plan, select courses for the following semester, and register.
-At the end of the advising session, the advisor will provide the student with a Alternate PIN which the student must use to complete the registration process.
-Academic departments organize their advisement procedures differently; therefore, students should contact the departmental secretary to arrange an appointment with the faculty advisor.
+Students must meet with their advisor. once each semester to review their educational plan, select courses for the following semester, and register.
+At the end of the advising session, the advisor will provide the student with an Alternate PIN which the student must use to complete the registration process.
+Academic departments organize their advisement procedures differently; therefore, students should contact the departmental secretary to arrange an appointment with the faculty advisor if the faculty member does not have advising hours posted.